Below you will find some tips and ideas on how to use our interactive picture tests in the classroom. Scroll down to explore!

 Find out more about how to play our picture tests to learn and practise English vocabulary online, and check out additional games that you can use in your class to expand this activity or to give your students extra practice:

 Our online picture tests, focused on basic English vocabulary, are fun, easy to play, and suitable for very beginners.
-In each quiz there are ten questions displayed randomly.
+In each test there are twelve tasks.
+You can choose them in random order.
 Here you will find some tips and ideas on how to play these games.

 If your students enjoy this online activity, you could expand it (or give your students extra practice) by playing related word games.
 Here are some ideas to inspire you.
 These activities can be used in any topic!

 Each player choose six words, then draws pictures of them on a piece of paper.
 Players take turns calling out a word.
 When a word is called out, everyone who has that word crosses it out.
 The first player to cross out all his/her words is the winner.

 Choose a word and have a kid act it out.
 Or mime the word to the whole class.
 The class try to guess what the word is.
 The student who guesses the word gets to mime the next word.

 Describe the picture of the word and ask your students to draw it.
 This can also be organised as a team game, with a kid from each team coming up to the board to draw.